 The Magic Healing Power of Handcrafted Wooden Combs

-The finished comb retains the wood’s natural colour, texture, and soothing aroma—a much-needed token for our stressful times.
-Three to five minutes of gentle scalp massage using the wood comb is recommended in the morning and before bed to invigorate, improve circulation, and relieve stressful tension in the body.
+The finished wooden combs retains the wood’s natural colour, texture, and soothing aroma—a much-needed token for our stressful times.
+Three to five minutes of gentle scalp massage using the wooden combs is recommended in the morning and before bed to invigorate, improve circulation, and relieve stressful tension in the body.